Reverend Ernie Bosse

 If you would like to join us online via ZOOM please contact the Zoom Controller via email at: firstname.lastname@example.org

-Please wear a face covering (unless you are exempt) and observe the social distancing and hygiene measures that have been introduced to keep everyone safe.
+Please wear a face covering when moving around the building or singing (unless you are exempt) and observe the social distancing and hygiene measures that have been introduced to keep everyone safe.
 Do not come to church if you are unwell or exhibiting any coronavirus symptoms

 Leaside Church is accessible from Ware High Street and is situated through a passage, next to "Garnier" near to the Isobel Hospice Charity Shop, opposite the TSB.